Writer, editor, person who makes cakes.*

 Dislikes: Severe allergy to animals, inability to eat all the baked goods without consequences, needing my glasses to see a subtitled film/read on-screen letters etc.

 . . .

 To read the excerpt of Navel Gazing that was published in the 2011 City University Creative Nonfiction Anthology, click the jacket image in the sidebar.

 For a more in-depth dig through the workings of my post-GB mind and body, check out my body image blog, My Earlobes Still Feel Fat.

 If you’re curious about my baking/cooking (mostly baking) life, you can get some of my favorite recipes and read about some of my most fantastic failures on my (much-neglected, lately) food blog, Linzers in London.

-You can also work with me if you’re looking for an editor or book coach – I’d love to learn more about your project!
+You can also work with me one on one if you’re looking for an editor or book coach – I’d love to learn more about your project!